 Zubayr, who is also known as Ahmed Abdi Godane, already has a price on his head.
-Last year, the U.S. State Department authorized a reward of up to $7 million for information on his whereabouts.
-But he has 15 years on his terror resume, and according to a well-placed source in Mogadishu who has extensive knowledge of Al-Shabaab, he "is ruthlessly eliminating real and imagined rivals" within the group.
+In 2012, the U.S. State Department authorized a reward of up to $7 million for information on his whereabouts.
+But he has 15 years on his terror resume, and according to information provided by a well-placed source in Mogadishu who has extensive knowledge of Al-Shabaab, he "is ruthlessly eliminating real and imagined rivals" within the group.

-Zubayr's vision is to transform Al-Shabaab from an insurgent outfit focused on Somalia into a terrorist group capable of devastating attacks beyond Somalia.
-He has already directed two: suicide bombings against bars in Kampala, Uganda, in 2010; and now the Westgate mall siege in Nairobi, Kenya.
+Zubayr's vision has been to transform Al-Shabaab from an insurgent outfit focused on Somalia into a terrorist group capable of devastating attacks beyond Somalia.
+He has already directed at least two: suicide bombings against bars in Kampala, Uganda, in 2010, and last year's Westgate mall siege in Nairobi, Kenya.
 After the Uganda attacks, which killed more than 70 people, Zubayr warned: "What happened in Kampala was just the beginning."

-The source in Mogadishu tells CNN: "Zubayr is creating Al-Shabaab 2.0."
+The source in Mogadishu told CNN last year: "Zubayr is creating Al-Shabaab 2.0."

 For Zubayr, the struggle has always been a global confrontation with "disbelievers" rather than just about Somalia.
 He also vowed that his group would launch a direct attack against the United States.

-But bin Laden was wary of a merger of al Qaeda with Al-Shabaab.
-About a year before his death, he wrote to Zubayr that enemies would "escalate their anger and mobilize against you: this is what happened to the brothers in Iraq or Algeria."
+But bin Laden was wary of an al Qaeda merger with Al-Shabaab.
+About a year before his death, he wrote to Zubayr that enemies would "escalate their anger and mobilize against you.
+This is what happened to the brothers in Iraq or Algeria."

-In February of last year, Zubayr formally declared Al-Shabaab an affiliate of al Qaeda with a long message to al-Zawahiri, in which he said: "We will go with you as loyal soldiers until doom and injustice disappear from Islam."
+In February 2012, Zubayr formally declared Al-Shabaab an affiliate of al Qaeda with a long message to al-Zawahiri in which he said: "We will go with you as loyal soldiers until doom and injustice disappear from Islam."

-One prominent Al-Shabaab member, the American Omar Hammami, said in a video last year that other elements in the group were trying to kill him.
-He followed up with a series of tweets this year attacking Zubayr.
-"Abu zubayr has gone mad.
-He's starting a civil war," he said.
+One prominent Al-Shabaab member, the American Omar Hammami, said in a video in 2012 that other elements in the group were trying to kill him.
+He followed up with a series of tweets attacking Zubayr.

-Zubayr responded by ordering the killing of Hammami, who was wounded by a gunshot in April.
-His intelligence wing finally caught up with Hammami and killed him in September, just days after he told the Voice of America that Zubayr had "turned Al-Shabaab into an organization that oppresses Muslims in an effort to win control of Somalia."
+Zubayr responded by ordering the killing of Hammami, who was wounded by a gunshot in April 2013.
+His intelligence wing caught up with Hammami months later and killed him, just days after he told the Voice of America that Zubayr had "turned Al-Shabaab into an organization that oppresses Muslims in an effort to win control of Somalia."